Uvacoder/startpage-dashy-dashboard/docs/developing.md

 Using the Vue CLI:
 - The app is build with Vue, and uses the [Vue-CLI Service](https://cli.vuejs.org/guide/cli-service.html) for basic commands.
 - If you have [NPX](https://github.com/npm/npx) installed, then you can invoke the Vue CLI binary using `npx vue-cli-service [command]`
-- Vue also has a GUI environment that can be used for basic project management, and may be useful for beginners, this can be started by running `vue ui`, and opening up `http://localhost:8000`
+- Vue also has a GUI environment that can be used for basic project Management, and may be useful for beginners, this can be started by running `vue ui`, and opening up `http://localhost:8000`

 Note:
 - If you are using NPM, replace `yarn` with `npm run`